Nihilantropy/Basic-CI-CD/README.md

 The Terraform configuration manages the complete lifecycle of the Kubernetes environment, ensuring consistency and reproducibility.

-### GitOps with Flux
+### GitOps with ArgoCD

-A GitOps implementation that:
+A GitOps implementation that uses the App of Apps pattern:

-- **Monitors Git Repository**: Tracks changes to the main repository
+- **Root Application**: Terraform creates a root "App of Apps" Application resource
+- **Application Definitions**: Stored in the `argocd-apps/apps` directory
-- **Automates Deployments**: Automatically applies changes to the Kubernetes cluster
+- **Automated Synchronization**: ArgoCD automatically syncs Git changes to the cluster
+- **Environment Separation**: Separate application definitions for dev and prod environments
+- **Declarative Configuration**: All application states are defined in Git
-- **Manages Helm Releases**: Updates Helm charts when the Chart.yaml version changes
+- **Managed Helm Releases**: ArgoCD handles Helm chart deployments
-- **Ensures Consistency**: Keeps the deployed state in sync with the desired state in Git
-- **Provides Visibility**: Shows deployment status and history

-Flux continuously monitors the Git repository for changes, ensuring that the Kubernetes cluster always matches the desired state defined in the repository.
+- **Dedicated Branch**: Uses a separate `argocd` branch for deployment configurations
+- **Self-Healing**: Automatically corrects drift between desired and actual states

+The App of Apps pattern allows for centralized management of multiple applications through a single "root" application that points to other Application resources.
+This creates a hierarchy that enables easier management of complex deployments across multiple environments.

 ### Monitoring Stack